hraberg/deuce/README.md

 Clojure will be a first class citizen along Emacs Lisp in this new world.
 There may be ways to get this build even smaller, haven't looked into it yet.

+### Hacking

+While the most of the document below represents speculation about how the port might work, this discusses how the port *actually* works.

+You need Emacs (see above) to have access to the Emacs Lisp, but actually building Emacs is optional (this is the entire point of Deuce).
+I use Emacs to develop Deuce, which has a few recursive advantages - you can constantly verify how things should work in a real Lisp Interaction buffer.

+After a few days of hacking, I found that it's easiest to load and switch to the [`deuce.emacs`](https://github.com/hraberg/deuce/blob/master/src/deuce/emacs.clj) and use this as your "base" namespace (`clojure.core` is required as `c`).
+Most actual hard work goes into [`deuce.emacs-lisp`](https://github.com/hraberg/deuce/blob/master/src/deuce/emacs_lisp.clj).
+The various namespaces [`deuce.emacs`](https://github.com/hraberg/deuce/blob/master/src/deuce/emacs) replaces the C core `subr` functions in GNU Emacs.

+Once in [`deuce.emacs`] you can either evaluate Emacs Lisp as raw Clojure or via `eval` - the latter is more realistic as there's (often needed) processing done to the Clojure forms before they are really evaluated as Emacs Lisp.
+So normally do this:

+    (eval '(setq x 2))

+To try to load [`deuce-loadup.el`](https://github.com/hraberg/deuce/blob/master/src/deuce-loadup.el), do:

+    (require 'deuce.main)
+    (deuce.main/loadup)

+This is currently broken on [`subr.el`](https://github.com/emacsmirror/emacs/blob/emacs-24/lisp/subr.el).

+But the basic work to be done in this phase of Deuce is to get the real Emacs [`loadup.el`](https://github.com/emacsmirror/emacs/blob/emacs-24/lisp/loadup.el) to actually load (some modifications are expected).

+Tests in [`deuce.test`](https://github.com/hraberg/deuce/blob/master/test/deuce/test/) are written in an REPL example style, most are ported from the [GNU Emacs Lisp Reference Manual](http://www.gnu.org/software/emacs/manual/html_node/elisp/index.html), and are mainly targeting core features of Emacs Lisp, not the various library functions.

 #### Tags

 Run [`./collect-tags`](https://github.com/hraberg/deuce/blob/master/collect-tags) and add something like this to your `init.el`: